Here’s The Secret To Loving Your Job, According To Research

 So how can you put this to use?
 Via UPenn happiness expert Martin Seligman’s book, Authentic Happiness:

 - Identify your signature strengths.
-(You can take a test to determine yours here.)

 - Choose work that lets you use them every day.